aduffy70/Crepidomanes_GBS_manuscript/Crepidomanes_GBS_manuscript.md

 Removing the non-_Crepidomanes_ loci did not have a large effect on the total number of loci in the Mixed-filtered dataset relative to the Mixed-unfiltered dataset (6% of total loci filtered; Table 3), likely because even a non-_Crepidomanes_ locus present in all 15 of the mixed/unknown samples would not meet the 50% minimum sample coverage cutoff.
 Individual samples differed in the proportion of loci with signal (not missing data) that were lost (Table 4), but mixed/unknown samples lost an average of 19% of their loci with signal, whereas _C. intricatum_ samples only lost an average of 6%, and this difference is statistically significant (t=4.48, df=15.4, p=0.0004).
 As expected, removing the non-_Crepidomanes_ loci had even less effect on the total number of loci in the _C. intricatum_ filtered dataset relative to the _C. intricatum_ unfiltered dataset, with only 2% of total loci filtered (Table 3; Table 4).

 ## Investigating genetic variation in _C. intricatum_

+Structure runs using the Mixed-unfiltered subset of the data suggest that the mixed/unknown samples cluster separately from the _C. intricatum_ samples (Figure XX). _C. intricatum_ samples all have most (>90%) of their ancestry assigned to clusters c1 and c2, whereas 12 of the 15 mixed/unknown samples have the majority of their ancestry assigned to other clusters and all 15 have over 10% of their ancestry assigned to other clusters.
+After filtering non-_Crepidomanes_ loci (Figure XX) this apparent difference between _C. intricatum_ and mixed/unknown samples remains, with only two mixed/unknown samples (S07 and S49) losing their ancestry assignments to the other clusters.
+It is possible that these two sample are actually mixed samples and the other 13 just appear to be mixed due to insufficient genetic signal.
+However, it is also possible that the attempt to bioinformatically removing non-_Crepidomanes_ genetic signal was not successful and that removing the loci present in the _V. boschiana_ and _D. petersii_ samples did not remove a large enough proportion of the non-_Crepidomanes_ loci.
+In either case, because we cannot determine whether the mixed/unknown samples cluster separately because of variation in _C. intricatum_ genetic signal or because of genetic signal from other species, the remaining analyses  focused only on the 26 _C. intricatum_ samples.

+Structure results using the _C. intricatum_-unfiltered and _C. intricatum_-filtered datasets were similar.
+Subsequent analyses using the unfiltered and filtered _C. intricatum_ datasets yielded identical inferences, so only results for the _C. intricatum_-filtered dataset are shown.

- * IBD:
+ NOTE- IBD:
    * There appears to be slight isolation by distance, but upon closer examination, it appears to be due to the lower genetic distance in within-collection comparisons.
 Genetic distance is similar for within-site, within-region, and between region comparisons.
 So, there is evidence of IBD but only at very small geographic distances.

 DISCUSSION
 ==========
-Primary focus on the 3 species story.
-Secondary focus on the lack of variation and what that means for our ability to distinguish between hypotheses.
+NOTE- Primary focus on the 3 species story.
+Secondary focus on the lack of genetic structure and variation(?) and what that means for our ability to distinguish between hypotheses.

-Notes on hypotheses:
+NOTE- on hypotheses:
 Every population of gametophytes was established recently or anciently by dispersal:
   - spores
     - from nearby sporophytes